 Virgin Islands Hiking Trails: Wonders Above the Waterline

-The Virgin Islands are one of the most popular yacht charter destinations on the planet.
-If you are equally enamored by land and sea, the Virgin Islands will ignite your endorphins anew each day.
 Surf conditions are ideal for water sports of all kinds, from wreck diving to kite surfing.
-The spectacular topography of cascading mountains, tropical forests and sweeping beaches rewards the hiker with rare and surprising delights.
+The spectacular topography of lush mountains, tropical forests and sweeping beaches rewards the hiker, the photographer, the poet, with rare and surprising delights.

 Most of the Virgin Islands are volcanic in origin and have a hilly, rugged terrain.
 Anegada is geologically distinct, a flat limestone and coral shelf that is a sanctuary for exotic species.
 Virgin Islands hiking trails suit every fitness level and interest, from easy shore line nature walks to strenuous mountain climbs.
+Bring your camera or sketch pad.
 Wherever you trek, tropical flora, exotic fauna, and stunning seascapes are an inspiration.
-Bring your camera.

-Several of the national parks are dedicated to hiking, with well maintained, well marked trails.
+Several of the national parks are dedicated to hiking.
+They have well maintained, well marked trails.
 The US Virgin Islands national parks are managed by the US National Park Service.
-In the British Virgin Islands, the National Parks Trust headquartered in Road Town, Tortola, manages the parks and provides comprehensive maps and information.
+In the British Virgin Islands, the National Parks Trust headquartered in Road Town, Tortola, manages the parks.
+They provide comprehensive maps and information.